Extreme Noise Terror: Recent activity

-Ever struggling with line-up problems, Paul "Woody" Woodfield took over on lead guitar for studio and live duties in early 2001, whilst Stafford Glover took over on bass (from the departing Barrett, who left to concentrate on To-Mera) and Desecration's Ollie Jones was added to the line-up as permanent second guitarist.
-In early 2006, Phil Vane once again returned to the band after living in Switzerland for six and a half years.
-Zac O'Neil also left the band, to be replaced by Mic Hourihan (of Desecration and Tigertailz).
+Paul "Woody" Woodfield took over on lead guitar in early 2001.
+Stafford Glover took over on bass from the departing Barrett, who left to concentrate on To-Mera.
+Desecration's Ollie Jones joined the line-up as permanent second guitarist.
+In early 2006, Vane returned to the band after living in Switzerland for six and a half years.
+Zac O'Neil left the band, to be replaced with Mic Hourihan (of Desecration and Tigertailz).
 In 2007, ENT toured the US with grindcore band Phobia and released a split recording with Driller Killer through French label Osmose.
-The following year the band released a split 7-inch with Trap Them (released on Deathwish Inc.) to coincide with their joint US West Coast Distortion tour, which culminated at the 2008 Los Angeles Murderfest.
-In amongst playing shows worldwide, including Indonesia, Russia, Hungary, Slovenia, Romania, Finland, Germany, Estonia and at the Obscene Extreme Festival in the Czech Republic, ENT recorded their next album, Law of Retaliation which was released in early 2009 by Osmose in Europe, MCR Company in Japan, and Deep Six Records in the US.
+The following year, the band released a split 7-inch with Trap Them (released on Deathwish Inc.) to coincide with their joint US West Coast Distortion tour, which culminated at the 2008 Los Angeles Murderfest.
+Amongst playing shows worldwide, including Indonesia, Russia, Hungary, Slovenia, Romania, Finland, Germany, Estonia and at the Obscene Extreme Festival in the Czech Republic, ENT recorded their next album, Law of Retaliation, released in early 2009 by Osmose in Europe, MCR Company in Japan, and Deep Six Records in the US.
 Terrorizer described it as "a rabid, intense and gleeful return to explosive, hyper-speed hardcore punk insanity".
 The band continued to tour with shows throughout 2009 in Europe and a third Japanese tour, this time with Slang.

-Though still fiercely political, in recent years the band has become more open-minded regarding some of their beliefs, especially concerning vegetarianism, and the use of drugs and alcohol.
+Though very political, the band has become more open-minded regarding some of their beliefs in recent years, especially concerning vegetarianism, and the use of drugs and alcohol.
 Jones commented:

 I think now it's more acceptable not being vegetarian, being PC, admitting that you like having sex, because at one point with the likes of Profane Existence [anarchist punk fanzine] and Maximumrockandroll [legendary punk zine, infamous for scene policing], and I hate to say it, but it felt like some sort of restrictive Nazi regime.
 You have to be like this to be crust.
 Which to me was the total opposite to what it should be.
 I stayed with my beliefs, but I didn't like being told what to do to fit in with the audience [...]
 But now, the progression is more to do with that the fact that everyone is doing what they want, whether it's drink, drugs, sex.
 So yes, it has progressed.

-On 17 February 2011, Phil Vane died in his sleep due to a cerebrovascular accident at the age of 46.
+On 17 February 2011, Vane died in his sleep due to a cerebrovascular accident at the age of 46.
 The band have continued to tour and release music with former Gorerotted and The Rotted frontman Ben McCrow, with the band dedicating their 2015 self-titled album to Vane's memory.